Creating custom questions

 On the right side of the screen, the initial code will automatically fill out as you add the different parts of the function description.

-Next, in the validation section, you can add test cases (visible to the candidate) and validators (hidden from the candidate) that will run against the code to let you know if the candidate was able to solve the question.
+Next, in the Validation section, you can add test cases (ungraded, for candidates’ use only) and validators (graded tests) that will run against the code to let you know if the candidate was able to solve the question.

-For tests, you simply need to add a label (test name), the input, and the expected output.
+For test cases, you simply need to select Test from the Type drop-down, add a label (test name), the input, and the expected output.
 If you already have a possible solution, you can click the Generate from solution button to have the correct output automatically generated from your code.
-To add another test, simply click Add test.
+To add another test, simply click Add test case.

-For validators, you’ll need a label (validator name), a skill that the validator is testing, and the weight of the question — the higher the weight, the more points will be awarded for passing that particular validator.
+For validators, you’ll need a select the Type (hidden or displayed to the candidate), a label (validator name), a skill that the validator is testing, and the weight of the question — the higher the weight, the more points will be awarded for passing that particular validator.
 If you already have a possible solution, you can click the Generate from solution button to have the correct output automatically generated from your code.
-To add another validator, simply click Add validator.
+To add another validator, simply click Add test case.

-Once your possible solution is written, simply click the Validate the solution button below the test case/validator section to see the results.
+Once your possible solution is written, simply click the Validate the solution button to see the results.

 Next you’ll fill out the question settings in the Settings section.
 Here you can edit: